Medical Terms Glossary

 Eczema Atopic dermatitis A condition that causes the skin to become itchy, red, dry and cracked.
 Atopic eczema/dermatitis is the most common form of eczema.

-Erectile Dysfunction ED
+Erectile dysfunction ED

 Impotence

-Family History A family history of disease or death, especially occurring at younger ages, may imply that a person is also at increased risk for the same or related illness.
+Family history A family history of disease or death, especially occurring at younger ages, may imply that a person is also at increased risk for the same or related illness.

-Please note that on the AA Life insurance application any questions we do ask about your family history are limited to being about your parents, brothers and sisters only.
+Please note that on the AA Life insurance application any questions we do ask about your family history are limited to being about your biological parents, brothers and sisters only.

 Fistula An abnormal connection between an organ and another structure.

-Floating kidney Nephroptosis A condition where the kidney drops down into the pelvis when a person stands up.
+A condition where the kidney drops down into the pelvis when a person stands up.

-Gall Bladder Gallbladder Small organ located just beneath the liver that stores bile (which plays a part in digestion) before releasing it into the intestine.
+Gall bladder Gallbladder Small organ located just beneath the liver that stores bile (which plays a part in digestion) before releasing it into the intestine.

 Gestational diabetes Pregnancy related diabetes